Film Reviews and Previews: A Simple Favor and White Boy Rick

 Now, that’s not true of The Wife.
 This story of the woman behind the man…behind a nobel prize winner… stars Glenn Close and is getting all kinds of acclaim.
 It’s rated R for language and some sexual content.

-So, there, you got some pretty clear choices at the Box Office this weekend
+So, there, you've got some pretty clear choices at the Box Office this weekend